composer/windows-setup/README.md

 Next, the installer will ask if you need a proxy server to connect to the internet.
 If it finds any values in your *Internet Settings* or your environment, then the proxy url will be displayed.

-The installation directories depends on whether you are an Administrator or not and are non-negotiable.
+The installation directories are pre-determined and depend on whether you are an Administrator or not.

-*Admin install for all users:*
+**Admin install for all users:**

 * `C:\<Program Files>\ComposerSetup`
 * `C:\ProgramData\ComposerSetup\bin`

-*User install:*
+**User install:**

 * `C:\Users\<user>\AppData\Local\ComposerSetup`
 * `C:\Users\<user>\AppData\Local\ComposerSetup\bin`

+*Note:* These locations are fixed because Composer needs a guaranteed writeable location to perform its upgrades.

 After you have reviewed and accepted your settings, the installer will download Composer and set everything up.
 If your environment has been changed, it is important to close your current terminal and open a new one so that the changes get loaded.
 The installer will remind you if this is the case.